StackVista/stackstate-docs/setup/upgrade-stackstate/steps-to-upgrade.md

 ### Upgrade StackState

+{% hint style="info" %}
+Remember to check the [version specific upgrade notes](/setup/upgrade-stackstate/version-specific-upgrade-notes.md) for specific changes that need to be made for the new StackState version you will upgrade to.
+{% endhint %}

-Find instructions to upgrade a StackState Kubernetes or Linux setup below.
+Instructions to upgrade a StackState Kubernetes or Linux setup can be found below.

 {% tabs %}
 {% tab title="Kubernetes" %}